Small Business Disaster Recovery: Building IT Resilience That Actually Works

 The 3-2-1-1-0 approach represents the current industry standard for data protection.
 The immutability requirement addresses backup-targeted attacks, which have become a common element in ransomware incidents.

-A disaster recovery plan doesn't need to be a hundred-page document.
-It needs to be clear enough that anyone in your organization can follow it during a crisis, and tested enough that you know it actually works.
+A functional disaster recovery plan requires a localized risk assessment, a prioritized system inventory, and documented communication protocols.
+It does not need to be an exhaustive document—it needs to be clear enough that anyone in your organization can follow it during an incident, and tested enough that you know it works.

 Start with a Risk Assessment